psu-sleic/policies/sops/sleic-3T-sops-revised.md

 - Non-FDA approved coils may not be used on humans without an approved IRB protocol.
 - Use of pulse sequences and/or coils outside of these conditions and intended for human or animal studies must be reviewed by the Office of Research Protections for a determination of risk.

-##### Someone or something is stuck to the magnet and there is a threat to life or limb
+##### Magnet Emergency

-Under these conditions, and only these conditions, the intentional quench procedure should be followed.
+If someone or something is stuck to the magnet and there is a threat to life or limb, the intentional quench procedure should be followed by an authorized person.
 Under almost all circumstances, the decision to quench the magnet should be made by the MR Technologist or MR Physicist alone, unless he or she is incapacitated or absent or is the person whose life or well-being is affected.
 The intentional quency procedure is as follows:

 1. Prop doors open.
 	- Open scanner room door completely and prop open using orange doorstop.